saltyorg/docs/docs/apps/plex.md

   project_description:
     name: Plex Media Server
     summary: |
-      is a software application that allows you to organize and stream your collection of movies, TV shows, music, and photos, from a central location to various devices.
+      a software application that allows you to organize and stream your collection of movies, TV shows, music, and photos, from a central location to various devices.
     link: https://www.plex.tv/personal-media-server
     categories:
       - Content Delivery Apps > Media Server